Megaminx: Number of combinations

 The Megaminx has 20 corners and 30 edges.
 It is possible on a Rubik's Cube to have a single pair of corners and a single pair of edges swapped, with the rest of the puzzle being solved.
-The corner and edge permutations are each odd in this example, but their sum is even.
+In this example, the corner and edge permutations are each odd, but their sum is even.
 This parity situation is impossible on the Megaminx.
-For both types of pieces, only even permutations are possible, regardless of the position of the other set of pieces.
+For both types of pieces (corner and edge), only even permutations are possible, regardless of the position of the other set of pieces.
 There are 20!/2 ways to arrange the corners and 3^{19} ways to orient them, since the orientation of the last corner depends on that of the preceding ones.
 There are 30!/2 ways to arrange the edges and 2^{29} ways to flip them.